TO BE PUBLISHED May 2026

 Maternity care - communication, responsiveness & reducing delay

 The conference will examine priorities for improving maternity care quality and safety.
-It comes with the ongoing National Maternity and Neonatal Investigation led by Baroness Amos expected to report this spring, having already highlighted concerns around women not being listened to and outlining the aim for a more holistic approach to care.
+It comes with the ongoing National Maternity and Neonatal Investigation led by Baroness Amos expected to report this spring, with the recent interim report highlighting capacity pressures, persistent inequalities, and a lack of transparency as key concerns.
 Areas for discussion include approaches for improving communication and information-sharing, and access to community-based support, as well as strategies for reducing diagnostic and treatment delays - particularly across gynaecological and mental health services.

 Inequalities - tackling key areas of disparity & improving use of data